kenichi/tnwhb13/README.md

 guidebooks for, they will see the pins.
 They can put their phone away, and when they near a place of interest, Esri's Geotriggers platform will push notify the device.

+### Presenting...

+Demoing this would be rather difficult, since:

+* Push Notifications are not supported by the iOS Simulator
+* setting custom location data is not supported by CLLocationManager
+* Pearson Eyewitness does not have a guidebook for Amsterdam

+If you really want to see it, come find me, I have seriously hackyscript way to imitate the device.

 ### NOT DONE

 The push notification was to contain an identifier that would link back to the title of